Henkru/cplay2air-wifi-passphrase-patch/README.md

 <...snipped...>
 ```

-The relative address of the passphrase is `0x4f580` as show below, and a help of math we are able to figure out the absolute path: `0x10000 + 0x4f580 = 0x5f580`.
+The relative address of the passphrase is `0x4f580` as show below, and with a help of math we are able to figure out the absolute path: `0x10000 + 0x4f580 = 0x5f580`.

 ```bash
 $ xxd code.dmp